matthiasmullie/geo/README.md

 ### Cluster coordinates

-The Clusterer class can be useful when dealing with a huge amount of locations.
+The `Clusterer` class can be useful when dealing with a huge amount of locations.
 E.g. you want to display thousands of locations on a map.
 Google Maps (and probably others too) can create clusters too, but you'll still have to get all locations to your frontend.
-Instead of outputting all coordinates and waiting for the full list to load, we can do the clusting in PHP already & serve that frontend of yours a more lightweight selection of coordinates!
+Instead of outputting all coordinates and waiting for the full list to load, we can do the clustering in PHP already & serve that frontend of yours a more lightweight selection of coordinates!

 ```php